Tall, wide, strong and secure. That’s my first thoughts when thinking about the best ladder for cleaning gutters.

 - You want to have safe room for working – a ladder stay or stand-off gives the the room to manouvre normally as opposed to being pressed up against the wall in fear of moving your body.

-- You don’t want the ladders to be slipping around – consider “ladders little helper” (here on Amazon) – not cheap but will stop the ladders slipping sideways, so what price can you put on safety?
+- You don’t want the ladders to be slipping around – consider “ladders little helper” (here on Amazon) – not cheap but will stop the ladders slipping sideways and offers huge improvements in safety, so what price can you put on safety?

 - You want a really good solid strong base – the wider the better when it comes to using ladders up at gutter height.
 The base of the ladder needs to stay in one place.
 Rubber feet are usually included in good quality ladders.
 These help reduce chances of slips.